-For its other features, the Z790 CLASSIFIED contains Realtek 7.1 Channel HD Audio, onboard power/reset/CMOS buttons, triple BIOS support, 8 smart fan headers (including 2x pump headers exclusively built for CPU AIO), and many more premium features.
-The Z790 CLASSIFIED is the perfect motherboard to help you set records in whatever you do.
+For its other features, the Z790 DARK K|NGP|N contains Realtek 7.1 Channel HD Audio, an Intel[®] 2.5 GbE NIC, a Marvell 10 GbE NIC, onboard power/reset/CMOS buttons, triple BIOS support, 8 smart fan headers (including 2x pump headers exclusively built for CPU AIO), and many more premium features.
+If you've been holding out for a serious motherboard, the time is at hand.

-Lastly, a motherboard is only as good as its BIOS, and the EVGA Z790 CLASSIFIED features EVGA's latest BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
+Lastly, a motherboard is only as good as its BIOS, and the EVGA Z790 DARK K|NGP|N features EVGA's latest BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
 You won't need to be an expert to configure your motherboard, but if you are, you'll find features unavailable anywhere else.